Counseling and Human Services

 Internships

 As a student in the counseling and human services program, you’ll have the opportunity to pursue two internship placements (150 and 200 hours) as well as a variety of community-based learning and extracurricular activities.
 You’ll explore your internship options and determine the best fit for your goals and ambitions during your Career Seminar course.
-The Panuska College of Professional Studies also has a placement coordinator to assist with local internship placements.
+The Leahy College of Health Sciences also has a placement coordinator to assist with local internship placements.

 Curriculum